 - register with the Student Health Unit on your arrival at NUI Galway so that they are aware of your condition.

 Students who have a disability or learning difficulty are advised to contact the Disability Support Service before they arrive in Galway.
 This is to ensure the appropriate supports and resources are available to them if necessary.
+Contact details are available on the Disability Support Service page.

 Students with psychological or stress-related problems